Do we need two camera operators?

 Do you use lights?

 I keep the use of video lights to an absolute minimum as I'm aware how unpleasant it can be for guests.
-My cameras are pretty good in low light but some dark winter weddings and especially during the evening dancing it's usually necessary and I find people accept it along with the disco lights.
+My cameras are very good in low light but some dark winter weddings and especially during the evening dancing it's usually necessary and I find people accept it along with the disco lights.

 How do you get good audio of the vows and speeches?